Trail running and hiking? Take a look at the Lone Peak Neoshell waterproof trail shoe by Altra: it’s a great trail running shoe if you like zero drop

 This particular trail in town has a lot of pebbles, but the sole of my Loan Peak shoes were stiff enough it didn’t bother my feet.
 People have told me they don’t like this particular trail since it hurt their feet if they had light shoes, but I had no problems.
 If you have a trail or dirt road with bigger rocks, these shoes are up to the task.

-Another one of the trails I ran on: this one was grassy and lots of dirt but not too many rocks.
+Another one of the trails I ran on with these Altra Lone Peak shoes: this one was grassy and lots of dirt but not too many rocks.
 Running in prairie grass makes it easy to roll your ankles since the grass grows in lumps and clumps.

 Here are the specs on the women’s Lone Peak Neoshell trail shoe: